 In certain instances, as wife’s dower interests can be barred by a voluntary conveyance or by executing a prenuptial agreement.

 It is important to seek the advice of legal counsel when dealing with property issues, including dower rights.
 The attorney will need to determine exactly who owns the property and by what legal mechanism the property is owned.
 In making this determination, you might be asked to present real property documents, including any deeds, and other formal written agreements for the attorney to review.
+It is important that you shouldn’t panic and you can trust that you are working with a team that is equipped to assist you.
 Please contact Sumner & Associates to get started today!